-Almonte Readers & Writers is a non-profit volunteer-based organization presenting literary events and programs to audiences in beautiful Mississippi Mills.
+Almonte Readers & Writers is an incorporated non-profit organization presenting literary events and programs to audiences from across Lanark County

 Our Vision